graalvm/graal-languages-demos/graalwasm/graalwasm-embed-go-code-guide/README.md

 </plugin>
 ```

-#### 2.3.1 Use TinyGo
+#### Use TinyGo

-To compile Go code to WebAssembly using TinyGo, ensure it is installed on your system and that the `TINYGOROOT` environment variable is set (e.g., via `export TINYGOROOT=/path/to/tinygo`).
+To compile Go code to WebAssembly using TinyGo, ensure it is installed on your system and that the `TINYGOROOT` environment variable is set (for example via `export TINYGOROOT=/path/to/tinygo`).
 Use the `exec-maven-plugin` to invoke `tinygo` as part of the `generate-resources` Maven phase:

 ```xml